IT’S A BEST BUY BECAUSE:

 The TLX is Acura’s midsize sedan.
 When it debuted as a 2015 model, the TLX replaced both the smaller TSX and the larger TL in Acura’s lineup, coming in between those two cars in size (which puts it on the smaller side of the premium midsize-car class).
 Both 4-cylinder and V6 engines are available.
 The four comes with an 8-speed dual-clutch automated-manual transmission and Acura’s Performance All-Wheel Steer (P-AWS) system, and is available only with front-wheel drive.
 The V6 is mated with a 9-speed automatic and is available with front-wheel drive or all-wheel drive.

-EPA estimated fuel economy is 23 mpg city/33 mpg highway with the 4-cylinder, 21/30 with the front-drive V6, and 20/32 with the AWD V6.
-The sporty features of the V6-only A-Spec version drop its EPA ratings to 20/30 with FWD and 20/29 with AWD.
-Both engines require premium-grade gas.
+EPA-estimated fuel economy is 23 mpg city/33 mpg highway with the 4-cylinder, 20/31 with the front-drive V6, and 20/29 with the AWD V6.
+The sporty features of the front-drive A-Spec versions drop their EPA highway ratings by one mpg.
+Both the 4-cylinder and V6 engine require premium-grade gas.
 In Consumer Guide® testing, an all-wheel-drive V6 averaged 27.6 mpg in 85-percent highway driving.

 VALUE IN CLASS

 Acura’s TLX is a compelling contender that astutely blends luxury, sport, economy, and everyday practicality, then tops off the package with an impressive selection of technology features.
 It’s a bit on the small side for the premium midsize class, but in many ways its relatively trim footprint is an asset—and it doesn’t give up that much in interior or cargo space.
-The TLX might not be quite as flashy as some class rivals, but with pricing that tops out well under $50K, it is one of the best bargains in its segment.
-And, the astute freshening for 2018 brings several desirable new available features and a sporty A-Spec model that should attract its share of enthusiast buyers.
+The TLX might not be quite as regal as some class rivals, but with pricing that tops out well under $50K, it is one of the best bargains in its segment.

 |BODY STYLES||4-Door Sedan|